-What is SMS marketing? > > Text messaging is a very effective and direct line of communication to the > customer.
-But, there are rules that you should consider when planning your > SMS marketing strategy. > > SMS has an extremely high open rate, but this won’t help you if you’re > sending messages to people who don’t want them.
-Not to mention opt-in is > required in most countries. > > Mind the timing of your messages > > Unlike email, which is only checked a few times daily (at most), people open > text messages almost immediately.
-This is great for urgent messages, but you > don’t want to abuse this power by disturbing contacts at odd hours in the > day. > > Would you want to run out and use a coupon that just woke you up at 2 AM on > a Wednesday night?
+Text messaging is a very effective and direct line of communication to the customer.
+But, there are rules that you should consider when planning your SMS marketing strategy.

+SMS has an extremely high open rate, but this won’t help you if you’re sending messages to people who don’t want them.
+Not to mention opt-in for text message marketing is required in most countries.

+Mind the timing of your messages

+Unlike email or social media, which are only checked a few times daily, people open text messages almost immediately.
+This is great for urgent messages, but you don’t want to abuse this power by disturbing contacts at odd hours in the day.

+Would you want to run out and use a coupon that just woke you up at 2 AM on a Wednesday night?
 Didn’t think so.